MeetBoda/CourierManagementSystem/README.md

+# Courier Management System
-Courier Management System has both Admin and User Side with Various Functionalities
+The System has both Admin and User Side with Various Functionalities

 # User Side
 1. Login/SignUp